Projects

 Collecting sediment samples from an archaeological excavation in Palm Beach County.

-Coastal Hydrology
+Hydrology

 Hydrology is the study of the water cycle, and coastal hydrology is the study of how the ocean and land-based water bodies (like rivers and groundwater) interact.
 In my studies of coastal hydrology I research how groundwater discharge to the ocean (commonly called submarine groundwater discharge or SGD for short) transports nutrients (like nitrate and phosphate) and gases (like methane) and trace metals (like iron and zinc) to the coastal ocean.
 As part of these studies, I evaluate how nutrients, methane, and trace metals impact the part of the ocean they are carried to by SGD.
 In other coastal hydrology studies I evaluate how mixing between ocean water and groundwater changes water chemistry in the coastal aquifer and on what time scales these processes occur.
+I also study freshwater hydrological systems in terms of groundwater discharge to lakes.

 A column experiment I conducted in Israel to determine residence times of seawater in coastal aquifer.